(picture from the Clayton County Information site)

 Again, we got to go behind the scenes (and when you're a librarian in a huge archive, that's the best place to be!)

 The National Archives at Atlanta is the repository for all the original draft cards from World War I. Over 24 million of them.
 The archives director Rob Richards, above, shows us one of those cards.
 Wow.
 They've digitized them (with the help of Ancestry.com, I think) but of course the originals were kept.
+The NAA's primary collection focus is federal records originating in or about the seven southeastern states.
+And that includes the time before the American Revolution.

 Some of these bound books are admiralty manifests and records from the port of Charleston pre-1776.
 And a lot of them are from ships classified as sloops.
 And you know what group of folks favored sloops at that time?
 Pirates.
 So we have PIRATE LOGS!
 Arr, me hearties!!!!!!